nano-byte/structure-editor/README.md

 NanoByte Structure Editor is a WinForms library that helps you build split-screen editors for your data structures, consisting of:

 1. a collapsible tree-view of the data structure,
-2. a graphical editor for the currently selected element in the tree (PropertyGrid or custom) and
+2. a graphical editor for the currently selected node in the tree (`PropertyGrid` or custom) and
-3. a text editor (based on [ICSharpCode.TextEditor](https://github.com/nano-byte/ICSharpCode.TextEditor)) with a serialized (XML, JSON, etc.) representation of the currently selected element.
+3. a text editor (based on [ICSharpCode.TextEditor](https://github.com/nano-byte/ICSharpCode.TextEditor)) with a serialized (XML) representation of the currently selected node.

 This allows you to create an IDE-like experience for your users when editing complex domain specific languages, configuration files, etc..